What's Coming to Netflix in October 2022

 - The Playlist (Season 1) Netflix Original Series – Biopic series on the creation of Spotify.

-- The Sinner (Season 4) – The final season of the mystery crime series starring Bill Pullman, Jessica Biel and Carrie Coon.
+- The Sinner (Season 4 – Percy) – The final season of the mystery crime series starring Bill Pullman, Jessica Biel and Carrie Coon.

 - The Watcher (Limited Series) Netflix Original Series – Ryan Murphy produced series about what was supposed to be a dream home turning into a nightmare after a couple starts receiving ominous letters.